How to get an Irish Divorce – 10 Step Guide

 So you want a divorce?
 The first advice any family lawyer should give you is: think again.
-And then, once you've thought about it, think about it yet again.
+And then, once you’ve thought about it, get sound legal advice.

 Divorce is no picnic.
 It may be difficult for couples in Ireland, protected from the harsh consequences of divorce and remarriage in other countries, to realise the bitterness, the loneliness and the psychological trauma which can accompany divorce.